josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 Regardless, Gridsome didn't ever really feel _complete_ to me.
 It was a wonderful way to generate a speedy, static site with Vue (and GraphQL!), but its nascence showed at times.
 (Granted, SvelteKit is still pre-1.0 as well.
 But it seems to have a much bigger and more active team behind it.)

-[Gridsome's image handling](https://gridsome.org/docs/images/), for example, was absolutely _magical_, but it also only worked in certain cases unless you modified the Webpack config (no, thank you).
+I've already mentioned [Gridsome's image handling](https://gridsome.org/docs/images/), for example, which feels absolutely _magical_—but it also only worked in certain cases unless you modified the Webpack config (no, thank you).

 Page transitions also required enough swimming upstream as to make them not particularly worthwhile.
 And there was more than once that I spent a day or two fighting with NPM and the node\_modules folder, unable to even _run_ the site on my machine.
 (That's more to do with the packages Gridsome relies on than Gridsome itself, but still; the frustration is the same.)

-Speaking of which: running Gridsome locally wasn't slow exactly, but it wasn't fast, either.
-Getting the dev server up and running took about 20–30 seconds.
-By contrast, SvelteKit—which is built on top of the much speedier Vite—is ready about as fast as I can click over to my browser.
-Vite's boot-up time is seriously near instantaneous.
+#### Reason 2: Because This is Fun

+This site, like any side project, is to enjoy.
+This site in particular is the one little corner of the internet that's truly mine, where I can do whatever I want for whatever reason I want.

-Another reason (while probably a silly one): a big part of the reason I maintain side projects is for my own enjoyment.
-I like tinkering with them.
-When I was writing this site in Gridsome, my list of Vue side projects was fairly small.
-Now I have [Quina](https://quina.app/) and a whole bunch of others, and it doesn't feel like I _need_ a site in Vue anymore—especially since my _job_ isn't in Vue anymore.
-It feels like I've had all the Vue I need right now.
-I'm ready to play with the next thing.
-That's probably silly, but it's how my brain works, and I've found there's no use fighting it.
+When I was writing this site in Gridsome, my list of Vue projects was fairly small, which made the appeal of having a "Vue garden," let's say, more appealing.
+Now I have [Quina](https://quina.app/) and several others, though, and it doesn't feel like I _need_ a site in Vue anymore—especially since my _job_ isn't in Vue anymore.

+Maybe the fact that I've been working professionally with Vue for the last two years is part of it, too.
+I feel I've scratched that itch, for the most part, at least for right now.
+I still love Vue dearly and will almost certainly pick it back up to write a project in Vue 3 one day in the near future.
+But silly as it sounds, for right now: I want a different thing to play with.
+That's just how my brain works (or doesn't, depending on your point of view), and I've found there's no use fighting it.

+#### Reason 3: to Learn

 Finally, [TypeScript](https://www.typescriptlang.org) has first-class support in SvelteKit.
 I'm relatively new to TypeScript and have somewhat mixed feelings on it at this scope (I think it mainly shines on larger projects with multiple contributors), but I've been working on involving it more in my workflows to get better at it.
+At this point, close to 100% of this site's JS is typed, so I've given it a good shot at least.